3d-pro/harmonic_progression_matcher/README.rst

 Documentation
 =============

-This repository include example from Harmonic Progression Analyzer from https://patterns.enm.bris.ac.uk/hpa-software-package by Yizhao Ni, Matt Mcvicar, Raul Santos-Rodriguez and Tijl De Bie.
+This repository include example from Harmonic Progression Analyzer https://patterns.enm.bris.ac.uk/hpa-software-package by Yizhao Ni, Matt Mcvicar, Raul Santos-Rodriguez and Tijl De Bie.

 More will be add later.